-All About Combined Food Preparation and Serving Workers
+What Do Combined Food Preparation and Serving Worker Do?

-List of Combined Food Preparation & Serving Worker Job Duties
+A Day in the Life of a Combined Food Preparation & Serving Worker

 - Notify kitchen personnel of shortages or special orders.

-What Every Combined Food Preparation & Serving Worker Should Know
+Things a Combined Food Preparation & Serving Worker Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.